 Books of Prime Entry in Accounting

-In business, there are daily numerous financial transactions.
+In business, there are numerous daily financial transactions.
 So, there is a separate book to keep the track of the receipts and payments of this transaction.

-The ledger accounts in a business are the main source of information that is used to prepare the financial statements.
-While, if a business is required to update their ledgers then each time a transaction occurred, the ledger accounts would quickly become clustered and chances of errors might be made.
+The ledger accounts in a business are the main source of information that is used to prepare financial statements.
+While, if a business is required to update their ledgers then each time a transaction occurs, the ledger accounts would quickly become clustered and chances of errors might be made.
 This would also be a very lengthy process.

 To avoid all such complications, the transactions are first recorded in a book of prime entry.
 The main books of prime entry are:

 Cash Receipts Book

 Cash Payments Book

 Petty Cash Receipts Book

 Importance of Books of Prime Entry